kyxap1/starred/README.md

 - [gestalt](https://github.com/asteris-llc/gestalt) -
 - [lego](https://github.com/xenolf/lego) - Let's Encrypt client and ACME library written in Go
 - [hammer](https://github.com/asteris-llc/hammer) - Build packages from a simple spec
-- [scipipe](https://github.com/scipipe/scipipe) - A library for writing scientific workflows in Go / Golang, inspired by Flow-Based Programming.
-For docs, see:
+- [scipipe](https://github.com/scipipe/scipipe) - SciPipe is a library for writing scientific workflows (sometimes also called "pipelines") of shell commands that depend on each other, in the Go programming languages.
+It was initially designed for problems in cheminformatics and bioinformatics, but applies equally well to any domain involving complex pipelines of interdependent shell commands.
 - [converge](https://github.com/asteris-llc/converge) - A powerful and easy-to-use configuration management system.
 - [tablewriter](https://github.com/olekukonko/tablewriter) - ASCII table in golang
 - [colonize](https://github.com/craigmonson/colonize) - A terraform tool to manage environment driven templating.